tobiasGuta/nmap-dirsearch/README.md

 # nmap-dirsearch-crtsh

-This Bash script is designed for conducting reconnaissance on a specified domain using popular tools, nmap, dirsearch, crtsh.
-It allows for flexible scanning options and organizes results into a dedicated directory.
+This bash script is designed to perform reconnaissance tasks on a specified domain.
+The tool offers multiple scanning options including nmap, dirsearch, crt.sh, or a combination of all three.
+It organizes the results into a structured directory for easy access and further analysis.